internet4000/radio4000-player/README.md

 ## Development

-- Feature branches are made from the `master` branch.
+- Feature branches are made from the `main` branch.

 ``` bash
 # 1. clone and install dependencies